hcpty/big-and-fast-and-available/README.md

 # Readme
-A summary of approaches to building bigger, faster and stronger systems.
+A summary of approaches to building bigger, faster and more reliable systems.

-### Bigger, Faster and Stronger
+### Bigger, Faster and More Reliable

 - Make It Bigger
   - [Unpartitioned vs Partitioned](https://github.com/hcpty/unpartitioned-vs-partitioned)